acmurmeltier69/Alexa-Busauskunft/ASK_resources/Readme.txt

-This directory contains resources to cnfigure the speech art of the skill
+This directory contains resources to configure the speech art of the skill